-Being one of the most important cities of both Turkey and the world in terms of its cultural heritage, Istanbul welcomes millions of visitors every year.
+Being one of the most important cities in both Turkey and the world in terms of its cultural heritage, Istanbul welcomes millions of visitors every year.
 Many of them fall in love with the city and some of them come back as permanent residents.

 In this guide, we will talk about what living in Istanbul as an expat is like and what you should expect if you decide to move to Turkey's capital.

 Is Istanbul a good place to live?